virusxd521/virusxd521/README.md

 #### The main technologies i use are:

 - HTML
-- CSS
+- :pencil: CSS
-- Javascript
+- :zap: Javascript
-- React
+- :cyclone: React
 - :octocat: Git/Github
 - :computer: Windows/Linux OS - currently using Manjaro as a main OS